 Scottish Text Society

-The Scottish Text Society (STS) publishes scholarly editions of Older Scots literary texts in hard copy, but the National Library of Scotland has digitised STS Series 1-3.
+The Scottish Text Society (STS) has been publishing scholarly editions of Older Scots literary texts since 1884.
+The National Library of Scotland has digitised STS Series 1-2 and much of Series 3.

-These have detailed introductions, commentaries and separate glossaries, but no on-page glossing.
-Although only goes up to the 1950s, some of these editions remain the scholarly standards, e.g. Andrew of Wyntoun’s Original Chronicle (series 1); the Scottish Legendary or Legends of the Saints (series 1); the Buik of Alexander or ‘octosyllabic Alexander’ (series 2), the complete works of Sir David Lyndsay/Lindsay (series 3), the poems of Alexander Scott (series 1 and Robert Lindsay of Pitscottie’s History and Cronicles of Scotland (series 1).
+These editions have detailed introductions, commentaries and separate glossaries, but no on-page glossing.
+Many of these older editions remain the scholarly standards, e.g. Andrew of Wyntoun’s Original Chronicle (series 1); the Scottish Legendary or Legends of the Saints (series 1); the Buik of Alexander or ‘octosyllabic Alexander’ (series 2), the complete works of Sir David Lyndsay/Lindsay (series 3), the poems of Alexander Scott (series 1) and Robert Lindsay of Pitscottie’s Historie and Cronicles of Scotland (series 1).

 Members of the STS receive that year’s volume as part of their subscription: for 2022 this is the final volume of Gavin Douglas’s Eneados as edited by Priscilla Bawcutt (rrp £60, though members will received it for their £40 p.a. subscription).